 The Olympic Region Construction Partnership's mission is to jointly create an agenda that supports the vitality of the region's construction and building industry; to commit to coordinated action on shared high priority areas; and to be a forum for high quality business-to-business networking.
 2017 ACTION PLAN

 January 2018April 2018

 Has been spearheaded by the Olympic Workforce Development Council, Kitsap Builders Association, Jefferson County Home Builders Association, North Peninsula Home Builders Association, and the EDC's of Kitsap, Clallam and Jefferson County, and supported by Olympic College, Penninsula College, K-12 schools, organized labor, Employment Security Department, county commissioners and others.

 If you are interested in joining the efforts of this Partnership please contact;

 Elizabeth Court, DirectorOlympic Workforce Development360email@example.com

-Olympic Workforce Development will be represented at the areas Home Builders Association Spring Home Shows.
-Representative Mike Robinson will have an interactive experience for the show's attendees.
-The shows will take place in....
+Olympic Workforce Development was represented at the areas Home Builders Association Spring Home Shows.
+Representative Mike Robinson, provided interactive experiences for the show's attendees.